ITfoxtec/FoxIDs/docs/samples.md

 ### AspNetCoreApi2Sample

-Sample API showing how to secure an API with an access token and how to restrict access by a scope.
+Sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/AspNetCoreApi2Sample)) API showing how to secure an API with an access token and how to restrict access by a scope.

 Local development domain and port: `https://localhost:44351`

 ### AspNetCoreApiOAuthTwoIdPsSample

-Sample API showing how to create an API which can accept access tokens from two different IdPs.
+Sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/AspNetCoreApiOAuthTwoIdPsSample)) API showing how to create an API which can accept access tokens from two different IdPs.
 Each IdP - API relation can be configured with individual resource IDs and scopes.

 This scenario occurs most often in a transitional period moving from one IdP to another IdP.
 Having APIs with dual IdP support the clients can be moved from one IdP to another IdP independent of the APIs.